J0rgeSerran0/Kata-FizzBuzz/README.md

 But if a number is divisible by **3 AND 5**, you should return **FizzBuzz**

+> In this sample code, if the number is not divisible by 3 and/or 5, returns an empty text, but it could return the number too instead of an empty text

 ## Adding complexity (not covered in this sample code)

 There are another additional complex rules for this game.